 Since you have the AA variant of the FTO gene, you have an enhanced weight loss response when consuming a moderate-tohigh protein diet.
 A moderate-to-high protein diet can be beneficial since it can help you lose fat mass, enhance weight loss, and improve your body composition.
-It can also help with long-term improvements to body fat distribution and increase your chances of long-term weight loss.
+Protein is important for hormone synthesis and building and maintaining reproductive tissues.
+It also keeps you feeling full, which may help you maintain a healthy body weight and improve your reproductive potential.
 Aim to consume 25-35% of energy from protein as part of an energy-restricted diet.